Quicklinks

 George at a campsite

-That’s the premise and the promise of The Road to Continental Heart: Befriending, and Defending, the Spirit of North America, a collection of 42 poems, plus photographs, maps, and excerpts from George and Steven’s correspondence.
-Continental Heart is a bioregional meditation on the landscapes of North America expressed in images crafted through the poet’s pen and the focused lens.
+That’s the premise and the promise of this book.
+The artist/photographer is George Lawrence; the poet is Steven Dale Davison.
+Subtitled Befriending, and Defending, the Spirit of North America.
+This book is a bioregional meditation on the landscapes of North America expressed in images crafted through the poet’s pen and the focused lens.
+It is an extended love poem for the land we inhabit and an invitation to a vibrant culture of place.
+And it is a celebration of friendship.

-Continental Heart will be published by Boyle and Dalton in 2022 as a high-quality, coffee table-style book.
-Because of the images, the book will have a larger format than is usual for a book of poetry and will be printed on high quality paper.
-Continental Heart will be a delight to the eyes that read it and to the hands that hold it, as only a fine book can be.
+Continental Heart was published by Boyle and Dalton in 2022 as a high-quality, hardcover, coffee table-style book.
+Because of the images, the book has a larger format than is usual for a book of poetry and is printed on high quality paper.
+Continental Heart is a delight to the eyes that read it and to the hands that hold it, as only a fine book can be.
+And it maps the road to the spiritual heart of our continent.

 How it was written